Maio – The Lonely One

 Maio, which is the southernmost of the three flat sand and bathing islands, as well as the easternmost island of the Sotavento.
 Wonderful beaches, many of which are deserted even today, sleepy villages with colourful little houses, some decorated with flowers, wandering goats and, above all, a great deal of peace and quiet await the visitor.
 It seems as if time has stood still on this pleasant corner of the world.

-The vegetation is very sparse, but Maio has more than just deserts.
-There are salt marshes in the north of the island.
-Hilly landscapes, as well as limestone valleys, acacia forests and coconut palms characterise the island’s appearance.
-As a result of afforestation measures, Maio now even has the largest continuous woodland area of Cape Verde.
-This has once again made it possible for the locals to produce charcoal near Morrinho without endangering the tree population.
+There is little vegetation on the island, but Maio is not just desert.
+Salt marshes in the north of the island, hilly landscapes, but also limestone valleys, acacia forests and coconut palms dominate the island’s landscape.
+Thanks to reforestation measures, Maio today even has the largest contiguous forest area in Cape Verde.
+As a result, charcoal can once again be produced in a charcoal kiln near Morrinho without endangering the tree population.

-If you are a bird-watcher, you will get your money’s worth on this island: bar-tailed larks, coursers, cream-coloured coursers and even ospreys can be observed.
-You can see sea swallows and waders in the saline pools near Vila do Maio.
+Even birdwatchers get their money’s worth on this island: sand larks, desert sandpipers, racing birds and even ospreys can be observed.
+There are terns and wading birds in the salt ponds near Cidade do Maio.